-Figure 5: Graph showing the percentage repellency of combined (combination of all four selected plants in fixed proper) repellent prepared against selected three different species of Culex, Anopheles and Aedes .
+Figure 5: Percentage repellency of combined (combination of all four selected plants in fixed proper) repellent prepared against selected three different species of Culex, Anopheles and Aedes .

 The results from the present study concluded and confirm that plant-based mosquito coils or repellent incense sticks possess significant repellent activity under controlled chamber conditions.
-In addition all the botanical coil formulations show increase in repellency and knockdown with increase in time interval and comparatively lower mortality rates than the synthetic coil control.
+In addition, all the botanical coil formulations showed increase in repellency and knockdown with increase in time interval and comparatively lower mortality rates than the synthetic coil control.